-There has been a lot of buzz around mineral makeup in the beauty and skincare industry for the past decade with more and more companies developing their own brands or improving what they already have.
+There has been a lot of buzz around mineral makeup in the beauty and skincare industry for the past decade with more and more companies such as Indie Lee, developing their own brands or improving what they already have.
+You can find mineral makeup in departments stores both physically and online (and, thanks to places like this site, you may even be able to save money when purchasing it).
 But what exactly is mineral makeup?

 In the most basic terms, mineral makeup refers to cosmetics that do not contain chemicals, dyes, and preservatives found in traditional makeup.
 However, my definition is a bit more specific.
-True, high quality mineral makeup should be comprised of pure micronized minerals and should not contain talc, petroleum, alcohol, dyes, or fragrance.
+True, high-quality mineral makeup should be comprised of pure micronized minerals and should not contain talc, petroleum, alcohol, or fragrance.
 The ingredients should make the products naturally anti-inflammatory, non-comedogenic, non-acnegenic, and non-irritating.
 The naturally sourced pigments should provide true colors with excellent, lasting coverage.
-Oh, and throw in some mineral based sun protection for good measure.
+Oh, and throw in some mineral-based sun protection for good measure.

 So is mineral makeup really worth it?
 YES!
 If the products are of the highest quality, it is absolutely worth the investment to switch your makeup to minerals.
 Do your research on the makeup you’re using and other mineral makeup brands.
 You will wonder why you didn’t make the switch sooner.